anquanscan/sec-tools/README.md

 [QuickLock](https://github.com/LiteTools/QuickLock): Sometimes locking your computer can take a long time if you have a tight schedeule or don't want to navigate Windows's menus.
 QuickLock solves all these problems by having an easy to click lock button.
 [pdfrip](https://github.com/mufeedvh/pdfrip): A multi-threaded PDF password cracking utility equipped with commonly encountered password format builders and dictionary attacks.
 [hack.python](https://github.com/exitmsconfig/hack.python): 白帽SEO是一种精神！
 [occlum](https://github.com/occlum/occlum): Occlum is a memory-safe, multi-process library OS for Intel SGX
+[shadowspace-curzor](https://github.com/not-so-cool-anymore/shadowspace-curzor): Shadowrange is a cyberragne for active cybersecurity trainings and exercises.
+Curzor is one of the basics parts of that range - a web app containing multuple security vulnerabilities.